Roasted Cabbage

 Instructions

-• Preheat oven to 425°F. Line a rimmed baking sheet with parchment paper.
+• Preheat the oven to 425°F. Line a rimmed baking sheet with parchment paper.

 • Place the cut cabbage on the prepared baking sheet.
-Drizzle olive oil on top and sprinkle with cumin, salt and pepper.
+Drizzle olive oil on top and sprinkle with cumin, garlic powder, salt and pepper.
 Use a brush to spread the olive oil and seasoning evenly throughout.

 • Serve warm with fresh parsley, if desired.